5

 All MEAP-eligible customers can't have their heat turned off during the winter.
 That protection is offered through the Utility Service Protection Program or USPP.

-Learn how to apply for this help and how to fill out the application in 211 Maryland's utility assistance guide.
+Learn how to apply for this help and how to fill out the application in 211's utility assistance guide.

 Electric Universal Service Program (EUSP)